-- 250 ml/ 1 cup milk
+- 1 cup whole milk 230 ml

-Peel and chop the carrots.
-Melt ½ tablespoon butter in a soup pan and cook the carrots in butter, for about 5 minutes, stirring several times in between.
+- Saute carrots: Melt 1 tablespoon butter in a soup pan and cook the carrots and a pinch of salt for about 5 minutes, stirring several times in between.
 The carrots should be glossy and slightly softer.

-Melt the remaining butter in the pot.
-Sprinkle the flour on top and stir well, do not let it get colored.
-Slowly start adding the vegetable broth while whisking continuously to avoid the formation of clumps.
-If that is still happening, you can blend the soup again after you give the pureed carrots back to the pot.
+- Add liquid: Slowly start adding the reserved cooking liquid while whisking continuously to avoid the formation of clumps.
+If that is still happening, you can blend the soup again after you return the blended carrots to the pot.

-Give the milk and the carrots to the pot, stir well and let bubble for another couple of minutes.
+- Add the milk and the pureed carrots to the pot, stir well and let bubble for another couple of minutes.
 If you like a thinner soup, you can add a bit more milk or broth.

 - Adjust the taste with salt and pepper.
 Add 1 teaspoon white balsamic vinegar or more to taste.

 - Serve sprinkled with parsley/ thyme/lovage/cayenne pepper and buttered toast, for instance.